Sorting in Memristive Memory: Introduction

-All these prior sorting designs were developed based on the Von-Neumann architecture, separating the memory unit where the data is stored and the processing unit where the data is processed (i.e., sorted).
-A significant portion of the total processing time and total energy consumption is wasted on 1) reading the data from memory, 2) transferring the data between memory and processing unit, and 3) writing the result back into the memory. \gls{imc} or \gls{pim} is an emerging computational approach that offers the ability to both store and process data within memory cells~\cite{Zidan2018,Taherinejad2015,Radakovits2019,Hamdioui2017DATE,xie2017scouting, Taherinejad2016}.
+All these prior sorting designs were developed based on the Von-Neumann architecture, separating the memory unit where the data is stored and the processing unit. where the data is processed (i.e., sorted).
+A significant portion of the total processing time and the total energy consumption is wasted on 1) reading the data from memory, 2) transferring the data between memory and processing unit, and 3) writing the result back into the memory ~\cite{NDPMicro14}~\cite{memory_energy_wire}~\cite{Ruan_ICCAD19}~\cite{Koo_Micro17}~\cite{Tseng2015GullfossA}. \gls{imc} or \gls{pim} is an emerging computational approach that offers the ability to both store and process data within memory cells~\cite{Zidan2018,Taherinejad2015,Radakovits2019,Hamdioui2017DATE,xie2017scouting, Taherinejad2016,Scrimp_Gupta20,Riahi_DesignTest21}.
 This technique eliminates the high overhead of transferring data between memory and processing unit, improving the performance and reducing the energy consumption by processing data in memory.
-For data intensive applications, developing efficient \gls{imc} methods is an active area of research~\cite{Imani_Multiplication_DAC17,Rohani2020,Rohani2017, Addition_MAGIC_2016, ISCAS18_multiplication_MAGIC,Taherinejad2019newcas,Radakovits2020tcasi,ISCAS2020_RiahiAlam_ExactInMemorySC,siemon2015complementary,Teimoory2014}.
+Memristive storage is a \gls{nvm} with high storage density and \gls{imc} capability.
+This emerging technology is one of the most promising candidates for the next generation of storage systems.
+The \gls{imc} capability of \gls{nvm} devices allows accelerating sorting by avoiding the overheads of transferring the data between memory and processing unit.
+New sorting approaches based on \gls{nvm} technology are on the table to increase the efficiency of the hardware-based sorters.
+Some previous studies worked on optimizing sorting algorithms for \gls{nvm} and presented \gls{nvm}-friendly sorting algorithms~\cite{Khernache17}~\cite{chunvmsorting}.
+Prasad~et~al.~\cite{Prasad_HPCA21} proposed RIME which provides an API library for sorting algorithms using a bit-level search operation within the memory.
+They use some additional CMOS circuitry including a sensing circuit to compute the minimum and maximum values by performing XOR operation on the memory peripheral circuits.
+Some previous studies focused on near storage/memory computing techniques for providing efficient sorting algorithms.
+Li~et~al.~\cite{Li_GLSVLSI20} proposed IMC-Sort, an in-memory parallel sorting architecture using the hybrid memory cube.
+Their architecture incorporates a custom parallel sorting unit to accelerate the sort workloads in DRAM based on 3D stacking technology.
+Pugsey~et.~al.~\cite{ICCD2015} suggested 3D-stacked near-data processing for sorting data in DRAM.
+Processing units and memory are integrated with 3D stacking technology using through-silicon vias.
+Salamat~et~al.~\cite{salamat2021nascent} proposed a near-storage accelerator for databases sort based on the bitonic sort.
+Their accelerator utilizes an NVMe flash drive with an onboard FPGA chip.
+The authors in~\cite{Qiao21} propose FANS; an FPGA accelerated near-storage sorting system.
+Their system is able to sort hundreds of gigabytes of data on a single Samsung SmartSSD.
+The authors in~\cite{bonsai2020} introduced Bonsai, an adaptive FPGA-based near-memory sorting solution.
+Their design considers the off-chip memory bandwidth and on-chip resources to optimize sorting time.
+Casper and Olukotun ~\cite{ICCD2015} presented three hardware accelerator designs to perform near-memory database operations including sort.
+Evaluation results by implementing their designs on FPGA showed close to ideal utilization of available memory bandwidth.
+These prior works sort the data near-memory or in-memory within peripheral circuitry.
+None of them perform sorting in memory within the memory array.
+For a detailed classification of different near- and in-memory computing methods, the readers are referred to~\cite{Class20}.